Year of entry 2024

 Our Materials Science and Engineering MSc has been designed to meet the present needs and future challenges of advanced materials and manufacturing.
 Whether you’ve got a background in science, mathematics, technology or other engineering disciplines, studying this course will give you the specialist skills and knowledge you’ll need to pursue a career in this growing and fast-moving field.

-Taught by leading researchers in world-class facilities, you’ll study topics such as materials structures, processing-structure-property relationships, characterisation and failure analysis.
-This MSc also allows you to choose optional modules to focus your specialism to suit your own career plans and interests.
+Taught by leading researchers in UK-leading facilities, you’ll study topics such as materials structures, processing-structure-property relationships, characterisation and failure analysis.

 Why study at Leeds:

-- Advance your knowledge surrounding the needs and challenges relevant to critical areas such as transportation, bioengineering, energy, electronics and information technology, sport and sustainable development.
+- Advance your knowledge surrounding the needs and challenges relevant to critical areas such as nanomaterials, bioengineering, energy, photonics, electronics and information technology, and sustainable development.

-- Access research-grade equipment, specialist facilities for making and characterising a wide range of materials and labs equipped with the latest technology.
+- Access UK-leading research equipment, specialist facilities for synthesising and characterising a wide range of materials and labs equipped with the latest technology.

 - Experience excellent practical and theoretical teaching delivered by a programme team with a wealth of expertise and experience across many relevant areas such as experimental materials science techniques.